sorryshady/price2quote/memory-bank/activeContext.md

    - Email verification with secure, expiring token (JWT, 15 min)
    - Provider-agnostic email sending (Mailhog for dev, Resend for prod)
    - All server-only logic (token, email) moved to API routes
+2. Email verification page now features:
+   - Loader, success, and error states with icons
+   - Card component and modern, centered styling
+   - Automatic redirection on success or error
-2. Toast notifications for user feedback
+3. Toast notifications for user feedback
-3. Refactored code to ensure no server-only logic in client components
+4. Refactored code to ensure no server-only logic in client components

 ## Active Decisions